Lupin the 3rd: Treasure of the Sorcerer King: Plot

-In the end, Lupin and the gang say goodbye and leave GoldenGasse behind.
+In the end, it is revealed that Lupin and the rest of his gang survive.
+They say goodbye and leave Goldengasse behind.
 Teresa learned to let go of her past, and her father, who at the start of the game, was why she worked with Theodore believing he would help her put the pitchers in a museum in his memorial.